How Much Does a Roof Replacement Cost in 2025?

-This guide breaks down everything you need to know—from average prices per square foot to the factors that affect your total cost—so you can plan confidently and avoid surprises.
+This guide breaks down everything you need to know—from average cost per square foot for roof replacement to the factors that affect your total cost—so you can plan confidently and avoid surprises.

 Whether you’re a homeowner in Florida or managing a commercial property in any of the 17 states RayPro serves, this article will help you understand your options and make informed, budget-smart decisions.